christopher-dG/osu-bot/README.md

 **[osu!bot](https://reddit.com/u/osu-bot) is a Reddit bot that posts beatmap and player information to [/r/osugame](https://reddit.com/r/osugame) score posts.**

-This is its third iteration, which replaces the original spaghetti-tier [Ruby implementation](https://github.com/christopher-dG/osu-bot-legacy) and the "Wow I love multiple dispatch so let's write a combinatorial explosion of methods with excessively fine-grained signatures" [Julia implementation](https://github.com/christopher-dG/OsuBot.jl).
+This is its third iteration, which replaces the original spaghetti-tier Ruby implementation and the "Wow I love multiple dispatch so let's write a combinatorial explosion of methods with excessively fine-grained signatures" Julia implementation.
+They can be found in separate branches as historical artifacts.

 ### Formatting Score Posts